Labour Law, EPFO, and ESIC Compliance Starter Checklist

 The first step is not registration.
 It is employee master data.

-Create a structured employee file with name, PAN, Aadhaar where applicable, bank details, address, joining date, designation, workplace, wage structure, attendance, leave, and exit date where applicable.
+Start with a structured employee file: name, PAN, Aadhaar where applicable, bank details, address, joining date, designation, workplace, wage structure, attendance, leave, and exit date.
+Every downstream return, challan, and registration becomes harder when this base file is incomplete or inconsistent.
+Think of it as the single source of truth for everything else.

 | File area | Examples |